 Assessment & reporting

-Edsby enables educators to capture evidence of learning easily and effectively, and report against regional requirements.
+Edsby enables educators to capture academic results and other evidence of learning easily and effectively, and report against regional requirements.
 Sharing, reflecting on and documenting growth with students and their parents becomes the norm instead of a burden.

 A feature-rich gradebook